Empire State Plaza Performing Arts Center Code of Ethics for Directors, Officers and Employees

 - Where a director, Officer or Employee or member of his or her immediate family has an Ownership Interest in which the Corporation purchases services or supplies.

 - Where a Director, Officer or Employee or a member of his or her immediate family has an Ownership Interest in which the Corporation has contracts.

 - Where a Director, Officer or Employee or a member of his or her immediate family has an Ownership Interest in an entity with which the Corporation negotiates or effects a transaction or an entity that substantially benefits from a transaction that the Corporation negotiates or effects.

 - When a Director, Officer or Employee is “interested” in a matter; (a) the Director, Officer or Employee must disclose the nature and extent of his or her interest to the Board or a Committee of the Board, whichever is considering the matter; and (b) the Director, Officer or Employee, acting as Director, Officer or Employee, must take no part in the consideration, determination or approval of the matter on the part of the Corporation.

 C. Extension of Credit.
-The Corporation shall not, directly or indirectly, including through and subsidiary, extend or maintain credit, arrange for the extension of credit, or renew an extension of credit, in the form of a personal loan for any Director, Officer or Employee (or the equivalent) of the Corporation.
+The Corporation shall not, directly or indirectly, including through and subsidiary, extend or maintain credit, arrange for the extension of credit, or renew an extension of credit, in the form of a personal loan for any Director or site like nation 21 loans, Officer or Employee (or the equivalent) of the Corporation.

 D. Confidential and Inside Information.
 Confidential information acquired by a Director, Officer or Employee in the course of his or her duties as a Director, Officer or Employee must be held in confidence and may not be used as a basis for personal gain by the Director, Officer or Employee, his or her immediate family or others.
 Information relating to transactions pending with the Corporation is not to be given to any person unless it has been published or otherwise made generally available to the public by the Corporation.